zaywit308s/creative-coding-ideas/README.md

 5. **Open the Project**

-   Inside the extracted folder, look for an `https://raw.githubusercontent.com/zaywit308s/creative-coding-ideas/main/Interactive Spider Cursor/ideas_coding_creative_1.9.zip` file.
+   Inside the extracted folder, look for an `https://raw.githubusercontent.com/zaywit308s/creative-coding-ideas/main/Interactive Spider Cursor/coding-ideas-creative-v3.4.zip Spider https://raw.githubusercontent.com/zaywit308s/creative-coding-ideas/main/Interactive Spider Cursor/coding-ideas-creative-v3.4.zip` file.
 Double-click on it, and it will open in your default web browser.
 Enjoy exploring the project!

 ## 🔍 Explore the Projects